MattGiord/Bayesian-Elliptic-PDEs/README.md

 This repository contains the MATLAB code to replicate the numerical simulation study presented in Section 4 of the article.
 It contains the
 following:
-1. GenerateObservations.m code to generate the observations (discrete point evaluations of an elliptic PDE solution corrupted by additive Gaussian measurement errors)
+1. GenerateObservations.m code to generate the observations (discrete point evaluations of an elliptic PDE solution corrupted by additive Gaussian measurement errors).
 2. pCNMatern.m code to implement posterior inference based on the Matérn process prior, via the pCN algorithm.
-It requires the output of GenerateObservations.m and the auxiliary function in K_mat.m
+It requires the output of GenerateObservations.m and the auxiliary function in K_mat.m.
-3. K_mat.m auxiliary code for the Matérn covariance kernel, required by pCNMatern.m
+3. K_mat.m auxiliary code for the Matérn covariance kernel, required by pCNMatern.m.
 4. pCNSeries.m code to implement posterior inference based on truncated Dirichlet-Laplacian Gaussian series expansions, via the pCN algorithm.

-For questions or for reporting bugs, please e-mail Matteo Giordano (matteo.giordano@unito.it)
+For questions or for reporting bugs, please e-mail Matteo Giordano (matteo.giordano@unito.it).

 Please cite the following article if you use this repository in your research: Giordano, M (2023).
-Bayesian nonparametric inference in PDE models: asymptotic theory and implementation
+Bayesian nonparametric inference in PDE models: asymptotic theory and implementation.